TUdby/RSA-Educational/README.md

  <img src="imgs/8.
 ChineseRemainderTheorem/InitialQuestion.png">
 </p>

 In fact, CRT asks this question for an arbitrary amount of numbers.
-We could add 'a j mod c, a g mod d and so on.
-However, for RSA we are going to look at just two numbers so we’ll keep it at that for now.
-A little bit of thought will show how all results can generalize to larger amounts of numbers.
+On top of h mod a and k mod b we could add j mod c g mod d and more and ask if there is an x that satisfies being congruent to all of them; however, for RSA we are going to look at just two numbers so we’ll keep it at two here.
+A little bit of thought on your own will show how all results can generalize to larger amounts of numbers.
 Let’s understand this question better by looking at an example.